mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Four prisoners are led out of the shuttle in chains.
 The first is a nondescript younger man, who looks out at the sun-bleached prison yard with caution.
-Next is an older man, white-bearded and stern- faced.
+Next is an older man, white-bearded and stern-faced.
 He glances over his shoulder at the third prisoner – and the whole yard breaks into cheering and catcalls.
 The third prisoner is a blonde woman in chains.
 She stares proudly back at the mob and shouts some insult which is lost in the clamour.
 As the prison